Somalia expels Ethiopian ambassador amid Somaliland port deal dispute

 Ambiguous Ethiopia port deal fuels uncertainty over Somaliland statehood

-In a brief statement on X, Somalia’s Foreign Minister Ali Omar added that Mohamed has been given 72 hours to leave the country, following what he described as “Ethiopian interference” in Mogadishu’s “internal affairs”.
+“The plain interference of Ethiopia’s government in the internal affairs of Somalia is a violation of the independence and sovereignty of Somalia,” Somalia’s prime minister’s office said in a statement.

+In a brief statement on X, Somalia’s Foreign Minister Ali Omar added that Mohamed had been given 72 hours to leave the country.
 “Somalia stands firm on its sovereignty,” he wrote.
 “Our resolve in protecting our territory is steadfast.”

 Al Jazeera’s Catherine Soi, reporting from the Kenyan capital, Nairobi, said the expulsion was a major diplomatic escalation.